haxsaw/actuator/Tutorial.md

 ### <a name="varobjs">Var objects</a>
 Namespaces and their components serve as containers for *Var* objects.
 These objects provide a means to establish names that can be used symbolically for a variety of purposes, such as environment variables for tasks and executables, or parameter maps for processing templatized text files such as scripts or properties files.

 Vars associate a 'name' (the first parameter) with a value (the second parameter).
-The value parameter of a Var can be one of several kinds of objects: it may be a plain string, a string with a replacement paremeter in it, or a reference to an infra model element.
+The value parameter of a Var can be one of several kinds of objects: it may be a plain string, a string with a replacement paremeter in it, a reference to an infra model element that results in a string, or context expression that results in a string.

-We've seen examples of both plain strings and model references as values, and now will look at how replacement parameters work.
-A replacement parameter takes the form of _!string!_; whenever this pattern is found, the inner string is extracted and looked up as the name for another variable.
+We've seen examples of both plain strings and model references as values, and now will look at how replacement parameters and context expressions work.
+A replacement parameter takes the form of _!string!_; whenever this pattern is found, the inner string is extracted and looked up as the name for another Var.
 The lookup repeats; if the value found contains '!string!', the lookup is repeated until no more replacement parameters are found.
 This allows complex replacement patterns to be defined.

 Additionally, the hierarchy of components, containers (NSMultiComponent, NSComponentGroup, and NSMultiComponentGroup) and the model class is taken into account when searching for a variable.
 If the variable can't be found defined on the current component, the enclosing variable container is searched, progressively moving to the model class itself.
 If the variable can't be found on the model class, then the variable is undefined, and an exception may be raised (depending on how the search was initiated).
 This allows for complex replacement patterns to be defined which have different parts of the pattern filled in at different levels of the namespace.